 A current copy of our nomination charter is posted on our website at www.chinametrorural.com.
-The nominating committee will consider recommendations from shareholders holding more than 5% of our outstanding shares for candidates to the board of directors.
-The name of any recommended candidate for being director, together with a brief biographical sketch, a document indicating the candidate's willingness to serve, if elected, and evidence of the nominating shareholder's ownership of our shares should be sent to the attention of the Secretary of the Company not less than 120 days nor more than 180 days before August 17, 2016, the first anniversary of the mailing date of our proxy statement for our 2015 annual meeting.
+We do not expect to hold an annual meeting if the Privatization is consummated prior to March 31, 2017.
+If the Privatization is not consummated prior to March 31, 2017, the nominating committee will consider recommendations from shareholders holding more than 5% of our outstanding shares for candidates to the board of directors.
+The name of any recommended candidate for being director, together with a brief biographical sketch, a document indicating the candidate's willingness to serve, if elected, and evidence of the nominating shareholder's ownership of our shares should be sent to the attention of the Secretary of the Company not less than 120 days nor more than 180 days before the first anniversary of the mailing date of our proxy statement for our 2016 annual meeting, which mailing date will be announced in a Report on Form 6-K if the Privatization is not consummated prior to March 31, 2017.